OWASP/CheatSheetSeries/cheatsheets/Nodejs_Security_Cheat_Sheet.md

 ## Recommendations

 There are several different recommendations to enhance security of your Node.js applications.
-There are categorized as:
+These are categorized as:

 - **Application Security**
 - **Error & Exception Handling**